Aqua-0/Pokemon_Star_Console_Edition/README.md

 # Returning to Vanilla #
 1. Make a backup of your Pokemon Star save with Checkpoint.
 Name it something like "PkmnStarSave".
-2. Delete Pokemon Star from your 3DS, then redownload Ultra Moon.
+2. Delete Pokemon Star from your 3DS.
+3. If you play the digital version of UM, redownload it.
-3. Load the backup of your Ultra Moon save.
+4. If you play the digital version of UM, load the backup of your Ultra Moon save.

 # Credits #